huub-d96/octo_motd/README.md

 run-parts /etc/update-motd.d
 ```

-Now every time you open a terminal, you are greeted with a 'Vo:
+Now every time you open a terminal, you are greeted with:
 ```
                       @@@@@
                  @&&&&&&&&&&&&&@